Many travelers want to know "Where is the Great Smoky Mountains National Park?"

-The Great Smoky Mountains National Park spans over 800 square miles, or 522,000 acres, in Tennessee and North Carolina, and is one of the most pristine natural areas in the Eastern part of the United States.
+The Great Smoky Mountains National Park is located in in Tennessee and North Carolina, and spans over 800 square miles, or 522,000 acres, and is one of the most pristine natural areas in the Eastern part of the United States.

 The park offers visitors and endless variety of outdoor activities such as camping, hiking, climbing, bicycling, fishing, horse riding, historical sights, picnicking and involvement in ranger-led programs.
 Picnic areas are located at Big Creek, Chimneys, Cades Cove, Collins Creek, Cosby, Deep Creek, Greenbrier, Heintooga, Look Rock, Metcalf Bottoms, and Twin Creeks.